-Molybdenum is a refractory metal with a melting point of is 2620℃.
+Molybdenum is a refractory metal with a melting point of 2620℃.
 It has a small expansion coefficient, high conductivity, and good thermal conductivity.
-At room temperature molybdenum does not react with hydrochloric acid, hydrofluoric acid, and alkali solution, only dissolve in nitric acid, aqua regia or concentrated sulfuric acid.
+At room temperature, molybdenum does not react with hydrochloric acid, hydrofluoric acid, and alkali solution, only dissolves in nitric acid, aqua regia, or concentrated sulfuric acid.
 Therefore, molybdenum and its alloys have a wide range of applications and good prospects.
 In this article, we will introduce 6 major uses of molybdenum.

 In the steel industry, molybdenum consumption is the largest, mainly used for the production of alloy steel (about 43% of the total steel consumption of molybdenum), stainless steel (about 23%), tool steel and high-speed steel (about 8%), cast iron and rolls (about 6%).

 Non-ferrous alloys can be formed by adding molybdenum as the base and adding other elements (such as titanium, zirconium, hafnium, tungsten, and rare earth elements).
 Molybdenum-based alloys are used for high-heating elements, extrusion tools, glass melting furnace electrodes, spray coatings, metal working tools, spacecraft parts, etc. due to their good strength, mechanical stability, and high ductility.

 Molybdenum dioxide is a good solid lubricant.
 This solid lubricant can be used normally under vacuum and various ultra-low temperatures and high temperatures, so it is widely used in the gas turbine, gear, mold, aerospace, nuclear industry, and other fields.

 Molybdenum compounds are one of the most widely used catalysts and are widely used in chemical, petroleum, plastic, textile, and other industries.